-WICS established a formal constitution in mid-2003 and elected an Executive Team.
-There are regular bi-weekly meetings during the semester and WICS organizes various events on campus and social gatherings off campus including the following:
+WiCS established a formal constitution in mid-2003 and elected an Executive Team.
+There are regular weekly meetings during the semester and WiCS organizes various events on campus, the majority of which are open to people of any gender.
+Here are a few of our events and programs: